grace-ortiz/cse15l-lab-reports/lab2.md

 ![login using key](noPassword.png)

 ## Part 3 ##
 Before this week I didn't know about secure shell protocol or how remotely connecting to servers worked.
-I also thoguht it was interesting learning how to make the SSH key and am now able to login without a password!
+I also thought it was interesting learning how to make the SSH key and am now able to login without a password!
 Using curl instead of git clone is also something new and I think it is nice to know multiple ways to download things from a url.